Angry Boss Fights Employees At Work Can Police Find Out

 Why This Matters: The Legal and Professional Fallout

 Workplace fights aren’t just uncomfortable.
-They can derail careers, damage reputations, and create lasting trauma.
+Because of that, they can derail careers, damage reputations, and create lasting trauma.
 When police get involved, the stakes rise dramatically.

 For Employees

 Being falsely accused or retaliated against after reporting a boss can be devastating.
+Worth adding: that’s worse.
 But staying silent when you’re in real danger?
-Day to day, that’s worse.
 Understanding your rights helps you work through the aftermath without losing your job or your peace of mind.

 For Managers